alestiago/trashy_town/README.md

 - 🖥 Desktop: move around with WASD or arrow keys.
 - 📱 Mobile: tap to move forward or swipe to move vertically or horizontally.

+## Contributing

+For contributing information refer to the [CONTRIBUTING.md](packages/trashy_road/CONTRIBUTING.md) file.

 ---